vyaslkv/Finding-Lanes-On-The-Road---Udacity/README.md

 For this project, a great writeup should provide a detailed response to the "Reflection" section of the [project rubric](https://review.udacity.com/#!/rubrics/322/view).
 There are three parts to the reflection:

 1. Describe the pipeline
+PIPELINE-----
+1- converting image to gray scale
+2- blurring the image & then applying Cany Edge Detection 3- getting the region of interest
+4- finding hough lines & drawing them
+5- taking weighted average of orginal image and lane drawn image

 2. Identify any shortcomings